ataur39n-sharif/my-ec2-manager/README.md

 5. Settings are automatically saved to DynamoDB
 6. Default values are loaded on page refresh

+### EC2 Secret Protection
+1. **Enable Secret Protection**: Check the "Enable EC2 secret for start/stop operations" checkbox
+2. **Set 6-Character Secret**: Use the 6-box input interface to enter your secret
+3. **Secret Requirements**:
+   - Exactly 6 characters long
+   - Can be any combination of letters, numbers, and symbols
+   - Required when starting or stopping EC2 instances
+4. **Using the Secret Input**:
+   - Type in each box individually
+   - Use arrow keys to navigate between boxes
+   - Paste functionality supported
+   - Backspace works intelligently
+5. **Start/Stop Operations**: When secret is enabled, you'll be prompted to enter it before any EC2 operation

 ### Navigation
 - **Logo Click**: Click "EC2 Manager" to return to dashboard
 - **Applications**: Navigate to EC2 instances management